 Short-term, fine resolution, random stratified survey: This is a new survey that was undertaken for the first time in June 2019.
 It is currently completed on two industry fishing vessels and sampling is coordinated by the Manx Fish Producers' Organisation (MFPO) with scientific support from Bangor University.
-It is a fine resolution survey (survey cells: 1 min (longitude) x 0.5 min (latitude)).
+It is a fine resolution survey (survey cells: 1 min (longitude) x 0.5 min (latitude)), this is approximately 1km x 1km (or ~0.53 nautical miles).
 This survey was able to be completed by local industry in 2020 in line with the Coronavirus restrictions and social distancing regulations.
-Due to funding constraints not all grounds have been surveyed in all years, although 2023 was a comprehensive ground survey.
+Due to funding constraints not all grounds have been surveyed in all years.
 This survey is subsequently referred to in this report as the 'Industry survey'.